 Taybeen Museum Al Khobar

-You can see the rise of Coke bottles from the 1970s on, vintage Barbies, and plush Sesame Street character toys.
+You can see the rise of Coke bottles from the 1970s, vintage Barbies, and plush Sesame Street character toys.

 Heritage Village Dammam

-A museum, a restaurant, Dammam’s turret-topped Heritage Village provides visitors a look into a simpler life.
+A museum and a restaurant, Dammam’s turret-topped Heritage Village provides visitors with a look into a simpler life.

-The five-story building contains the museum with its troves of jewelry, fabrics, manuscripts, and various other artifacts.
+The five-story building contains the museum with its jewelry, fabrics, manuscripts, and various other artifacts.

 There is also a small craft market selling Arabic perfumes, incense, wall hangings, and woven palm-frond baskets.
 For most, the biggest draw here is the restaurant.